-The name strawflower doesn’t do much to excite the flower gardener—it might elicit images of a plant that's withered and tan, but the real strawflower blossom will bring vivid colors to your landscape and craft projects alike.
+The name strawflower (Xerochrysum bracteatum) doesn’t do much to excite the flower gardener—it might elicit images of a plant that's withered and tan—but the real strawflower blossom will bring vivid colors to your landscape and craft projects alike.
 Strawflowers resemble daisies in form, but unlike daisies, the petals are stiff and papery.
 In fact, they aren’t true petals at all, but modified leaves called bracts.

 Strawflowers were previously classified as a member of the genus Bracteantha, but now are in the Xerochrysum genus.
 This Australian native is a part of the Asteraceae family, which includes many daisy-type flowers.

-How to Plant Strawflowers
+How to Grow Strawflowers

 Strawflowers are generally pest and disease-free, but aster yellows virus can affect the plants.
 This disease is most problematic in areas with leafhopper infestations, where the insect acts as a vector.
 Affected plants will exhibit yellowing of leaves and stunted growth.
 Remove infected plants and treat for leafhoppers with carbaryl or permethin, if desired.